dapr/docs/daprdocs/content/en/developing-applications/integrations/Azure/azure-authentication/howto-mi.md

     value: mykeyvault
 ```

-In this example, the system-assigned MI looks up the service identity and communicates with the `mykeyvault` vault.
+In this example, the system-managed identity looks up the service identity and communicates with the `mykeyvault` vault.
 Next, grant your system-managed identiy access to the desired service.

 {{% /codetab %}}